Booker's 35 points help streaking Suns beat 76ers 130-117 - WHIZ News

 LAKE BUENA VISTA, Fla.
 (AP) — Devin Booker scored 35 points and the Phoenix Suns protected their playoff hopes by beating the Philadelphia 76ers 130-117 on Tuesday to remain undefeated in the NBA restart.

-Booker became the Suns’ career leader with his 91st 30-point game, breaking a tie with Walter Davis.
+Mikal Bridges added 24 points and Ricky Rubio had 16 points with 10 assists as the Suns pulled into a tie with Memphis, which began the day alone in eighth-place in the Western Conference.

-Mikal Bridges added 24 points and Ricky Rubio had 16 points with 10 assists for the Suns, who began the day only one game behind eighth-place Memphis in the Western Conference playoff race.
+“We know we’re not totally in control of our fate but we put ourselves in a good position,” Suns coach Monty Williams said.
+“No one would have guessed the Phoenix Suns would be in this position before all of this started.”

 Phoenix pulled away late after leading only 105-102 following back-to-back baskets by Alec Burks, who led the 76ers with 23 points.